kdorosh/MarchMadnessKaggleML2018/readme.md

 sh start.sh
 ```

 This will open a locally hosted jupyter notebook in your web browser.
-Open and run the March Madness notebook, located at `nbs/script.ipynb`.
+Open the March Madness notebook, located at `nbs/script.ipynb`.
+Put the kernel in a "trusted" state and run it.

 On my machine, running the whole script takes a couple minutes.

-Once done, the script will output predictions in `nbs\logreg_seed_starter.csv`.
+Once done, the script will output predictions in `nbs\predictions.csv`.

 CTR-C (twice) in the terminal where you started the jupyter notebook server kills the server.